-Emilio Longoria is a civil litigation associate who focuses on eminent domain proceedings and property law disputes.
+Emilio Longoria is a civil litigator who focuses on eminent domain proceedings and property law disputes.
 A native Houstonian, Longoria graduated from Strake Jesuit High School, received a Bachelor of Arts in History from Rice University, and graduated from the University of Texas School of Law with honors.

 Longoria is an active member of several organizations in and around the Galveston-Houston area.
 He is on the board of directors for the Galveston County Bar Association, the editorial board for the Houston Lawyer, and the fee dispute committee for the Houston Bar Association.
 He is also an active member on the Houston Livestock Show and Rodeo’s Parade Committee and Poultry Auction Committee.